 Instruction Display Shows 1 In this example, memory address 3 is the first reference point and memory address 4 is the second reference point.
 Jog the tip to the new, correct position for the first reference point.
-2 Press the MENU 2 key, then select Save Temp Point to save the location.
-The display will prompt for the temporary point number to save.
-Save temp point Point(1-9): Relocate Save to 1,2 Point 3 Press 1 to save the first location in temporary position #1.
+Prose the MENII 2 key then select Save Tomp Save temp point 2 Tomate date and reconstruction and play time Point(1-9): prompt for the temporary point number to save.
+Relocate Save to 1,2 Point 3 Press 1 to save the first location in temporary position #1.
 Then press ENTER 4 Jog the tip to the new, correct position for the second reference point.
-Dross the MENUL2 key then select Save Temp Save temp point 5 Press the MENU 2 key, then select Save Temp Point to save the location.
+Dross the MENII 2 key then select Save Temp Save temp point 5 Press the MENU 2 key, then select Save Temp Point to save the location.
 The display will prompt for the temporary point number to save.
 Point(1-9): Relocate save to 1,2 Point 6 Press 2 to save the second location in temporary position #2.
-Then press ENTER 7 Press Menu 1 , then 7.
-Utility Menu , and select Re-rotate Data .
-Relocate Program 1.All Points 2.Some Points SELECT:
+Then press ENTER Relocate Program 7 Press Menu 1, then 7.
+Utility Menu, and select Re-rotate Data.
+1.All Points 2.Some Points SELECT: